 Directors should undertake appropriate training to remain current on how to best perform their duties as directors of an issuer.

-Meridian's directors are expected to understand the company's operations and undertake any enable them to discharge their duties.
+Meridian's directors are expected to understand the company's operations and undertake any necessary continuing professional development to enable them to discharge their duties.
 This includes: